-Included in marketable securities on the consolidated statements of financial position are assets with a fair value at September 30, 2016 and 2015 of \$5,824,000 and \$5,524,000, respectively, the oversight and management of which is under the control of the donor, who is a board member.
+Included in marketable securities on the consolidated statements of financial position are assets with a fair value at September 30, 2017 and 2016 of \$6,651,000 and \$5,824,000, respectively, the oversight and management of which is under the control of the donor, who is a board member.
 Also included in marketable securities on the consolidated statements of financial position are real estate investment assets within an investment fund that a board member is a principal of.
-These assets had a fair value of \$3,274,000 and \$5,201,000 at September 30, 2016 and 2015, respectively.
-Additionally, included in marketable securities on the consolidated statements of financial position is an investment fund which another board member is a principal of.
-These assets had a fair value of \$2,679,000 and \$3,058,000, at September 30, 2016 and 2015, respectively.
+These assets were liquidated during FY2017 and have a fair value of \$0 and \$3,274,000 at September 30, 2017 and 2016, respectively.
+Also included in marketable securities on the consolidated statements of financial position are assets with a fair value at September 30, 2017 and 2016 of \$10,130,000 and \$0, respectively, the oversight and management of which is under the control of a family member of a board director.
+Lastly, included in marketable securities on the consolidated statements of financial position is an investment fund which another board member is a principal of.
+These assets had a fair value of \$3,132,000 and \$2,679,000, at September 30, 2017 and 2016, respectively.